rycwilson/customer-stories/README.md

 - CORS config - new company deployments must be added to the list (dev and prod)
 - TODO: script to clean up orphaned files
 - TODO: limit image size
+- TODO: How to automate addition of new company to CORS list?

 #### CLI
 - [About](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)